Open-QKD-Network/qkd-dashboard/README.md

 You only need to run this on a single device.

-To start you need to setup `mongodb` on the device you run the backend in (if it's not setup already.)
+To start you need to setup `mongodb` on the device you run the back-end in (if it's not setup already.)

 To install `mongodb` use the following commands